claudio-dg/assignment_1/README.md

 ## Introduction

-The goal of this assignment is to Develop a software architecture to control a robot, which is deployed in a indoor environment for surveillance purposes.
+The goal of this assignment is to develop a software architecture to control a robot, which is deployed in a indoor environment for surveillance purposes.
 The robot’s objective is to visit the different locations and stay there for some times.

 The 2D environment has to be produced making use of Armor_api to create an ontology, and should resemble the following map, made of 4 rooms and 3 corridors: